chmouel/go-simple-uploader/README.md

 nginx protected environment, but you can deploy it as you wish.

-I mainly deploy it to OpenShift which handles for me the building of the source the deployment with a nginx server and observability etc..
-See the OpenShift deployment section of this document.
+I mainly deploy it to OpenShift which handles for me the building of the source the deployment with a nginx server and observability etc See the OpenShift deployment section of this document.

 ## Install